-This brief overview will focus on "aspects" of cannabis emulsions via ultrasonication so that others may start or find useful such information.
+This brief overview will focus on making cannabis emulsions via ultrasonication so that others may start or find useful such information.
 Initially, response surface methodology (RSM) was performed to optimize the formulation variables of oil-in-water (o/w) emulsions induced by ultrasound.
-The optimal formulation variables, as predicted by RSM, resulted in improved physical characteristics of ultrasonically formulated nanoemulsions by minimizing their droplet size, polydispersity index, and viscosity.
+The optimal formulation variables, as predicted by RSM, resulted in improved physical characteristics of nanoemulsions formulated with cannabis by minimizing their droplet size, polydispersity index and viscosity.
 Moreover, the cannabis nanoemulsions exhibited excellent stability over long periods of time (1 year) under different storage conditions (i.e, cold / hot).

 Advantages of Cannabis Nanoemulsions

 - Important tool for the delivery of bioactive compounds